Let me guess, you are one of two kinds of people when it comes to sardines:

 More and more people are having reactions to dairy, and consuming fish with bones is one of the ways to get enough calcium without consuming dairy.
-With recent studies finding some scary results of supplementing with calcium, sardines are a safe food-based way to get enough.
+With some studies finding some scary results of supplementing with calcium, sardines are a safe food-based way to get enough.

 Phosphorus is an important mineral for bone and tooth health as well and difficult to find in food sources.
-Sardines are one of the best natural food sources, which is why they are often recommended for healthy skin, teeth and bones.
+Sardines are one of the best natural food sources, which is why they are often recommended for healthy skin, teeth, and bones.

 Vitamin D Boost

-The vast majority of us are Vitamin D deficient.
-And this number is even more drastic if we consider the optimal levels of Vitamin D and not just the minimum!
+The vast majority of us are vitamin D deficient.
+And this number is even more drastic if we consider the optimal levels of vitamin D and not just the minimum!
 It is one of the reasons that experts are calling for a change to the recommendation to avoid the sun!
 Some have even gone so far as to claim that we have a sun deficiency and that widespread vitamin D deficiency is contributing to various cancers and health problems.

-One can of sardines contains almost half of the daily recommended amount of Vitamin D.
+One can of sardines contains almost half of the daily recommended amount of vitamin D.

 High in Protein

 Sardines are a great protein choice.
-One 3 ounce can provides 23 grams of protein and a big dose of vitamins.
-These tiny fish are considered a very “efficient food” since they contain a very high amount of vitamins, protein and Omega-3 for the amount of calories they contain.
+One 3-ounce can provides 23 grams of protein and a big dose of vitamins.
+These tiny fish are considered a very “efficient food” since they contain a very high amount of vitamins, protein and omega-3 for the amount of calories they contain.

 Low in Mercury and Other Metals